utlb07/Calculator/README.md

 - Addition, subtraction, multiplication, and division operations.
 - Clear button to reset the input field.
 - Responsive design using Bootstrap for a better user experience.

-## Usage
+- ## Uses

-    Enter numbers and perform calculations using the provided buttons.
+- Enter numbers and perform calculations using the provided buttons.
-    Clear the input field with the "CLEAR" button.
+- Clear the input field with the "CLEAR" button.
-    Enjoy a simple and responsive calculator experience.
+- Enjoy a simple and responsive calculator experience.